joshuacarmack/joshuacarmack.com/content/posts/fire-on-the-mountain-2025/index.md

 ### Firewall

-I set up an old firewall for our production network, just so I can have my own DHCP scope and pre-set static IPs on cameras and devices ahead of time.
+I set up an old SonicWALL firewall for our production network, just so I can have my own DHCP scope and pre-set static IPs on cameras and devices ahead of time.
 This lets me do a majority of the prep and programming at home and know it will all work.

 ### Access Point